jarrodmillman/rcsds/labs/lab08.rst

     Pros:

-     - Performance oriented: If you need fast animations or high-performance 3D rendering, this is a very capable package.
+     - Performance oriented: If you need fast animations or high-performance 3D rendering, this is a good package to investigate.

      - Cross-platform: Relies only on numpy and python bindings for Qt (either pyqt or PySide).
 Once those are installed, no further compilation is